 2. Paper difficulty level

 A harder paper lowers the overall score distribution.
-When fewer students score high, your rank improves even without a higher absolute score.
-In easier years, more students cluster at the top, compressing rank bands there.
-Paper difficulty in 2026 is reflected in the confirmed rank ranges published with the result.
+When fewer students score high, your rank improves even at the same absolute score.
+In easier years, more students cluster at the top and compress rank bands there.
+Paper difficulty in 2026 is reflected in the confirmed rank ranges from the June 5 rank card.

 3. Category of the student